K-Ingredient

 Best For: Korean vitamin C + niacinamide combination

-Goodal's Vita C serum uses green tangerine extract — 70x more vitamin C than mature tangerines — combined with 3% niacinamide.
-This Jeju Island-sourced ingredient is uniquely Korean, and the brand has published efficacy data showing dark spot improvement in 14 days.
+Goodal's Vita C serum uses 70% fresh green tangerine extract — which the brand markets as containing 10x more vitamin C than lemons — combined with 4% niacinamide and arbutin.
+This Jeju Island-sourced ingredient is uniquely Korean, and the brand's marketing claims visible dark-spot improvement within about two weeks of consistent twice-daily use (a marketing/user-reported claim, not a published peer-reviewed clinical trial).

 The lightweight gel-serum absorbs fast and layers well.
 One of Olive Young's perennial bestsellers.